hannafolsz/hannafolsz.github.io/_pages/about.md

 I co-organize [EEPWG](https://eepg-workshop.github.io), the East European Politics Graduate Workshop.
 At Stanford, I am a member of [PovGov](https://povgov.com) (Poverty, Violence, and Governance Lab) and [DPL](https://stanforddpl.org) (Democracy and Polarization Lab).

 You can contact me via email at [hfolsz@stanford.edu](mailto:hfolsz@stanford.edu).
-I always welcome opportunities to talk about applying to Stanford's Political Science PhD with prospective POC, FLI, and international applicants, so please feel free to email me.
+I always welcome opportunities to talk about Stanford's Political Science PhD with prospective POC, FLI, and international applicants, so please feel free to email me.